Zilliqa/dev-portal/README.md

 ## How it works

-The developer portal is a pair of `mkdocs` materials-themed sites - one for Zilliqa 1 and one for Zilliqa 2.
+The developer portal is a `mkdocs` materials-themed site for Zilliqa 2.

-The Zilliqa 1 site is static.
 The Zilliqa 2 site includes content created by the rust program in `docgen` - see below.

-They are served in production by an nginx container containing the routing between the two, built by the `Dockerfile` and using the config file from `default.conf`.
+It is served in production by an nginx container, built by the `Dockerfile` and using the config file from `default.conf`.

-The material theme is fairly heavily customised with overrides in both Zilliqa 1 and Zilliqa 2.
+The material theme is fairly heavily customised with overrides.

-There are two versions of the Zilliqa 1 documentation - regular, and without the zq2 documentation (`nozq2`); the switch is made by substituting the relevant `mkdocs.yaml` file from the `zq1/` directory.

 If you want to build the docs from a checked out version of zq2, set `USE_ZQ2_FROM` to the location of your zq2 directory and `NO_CHECKOUT`